 Assistance Animals in Public Areas of the University

-Assistance animals are generally not permitted inside public areas of the University.
-The use of an assistance animal in public areas may be allowed as a reasonable accommodation for students, through established AccessibleNU procedures, or for employees, through established Office of Equal Opportunity and Access procedures.
+Assistance animals (such as emotional support animals) are generally not permitted inside public areas of the University.
+The use of an assistance animal in public areas may be allowed as a reasonable accommodation.